Free Digital Menu Design Guide for Restaurants

-Any restaurant using or considering QR code menus, online ordering platforms, or digital displays.
-Especially valuable if your current digital menu is just a PDF of your print menu.
+Any restaurant using or considering QR code menus, online ordering platforms, or digital displays — especially if your current digital menu is a straight PDF of the print one.

 Quick Start Guide

-- 1Read the layout psychology section to understand how customers scan digital menus
+- 1Read the layout section to understand how customers scan a digital menu

-- 2Apply the description writing formulas to your top 10 items first
+- 2Apply the description-writing notes to your top 10 items first

 - 3Use the photography tips to reshoot your hero dishes

-- 4Implement the QR code best practices for your table setup
+- 4Apply the QR code placement notes to your table setup

 The Resource